racostyle/LibUR/Documentation/Pooling.md

    - Create a **PoolCreationData** using the builder.
    - Define object initialization (`WireInitialize`) and reactivation (`WireEnable`) behaviors.
 2. **Initialization**
-   - Instantiate and initialize the pool using one of the `APool*` base classes.
+   - Instantiate and initialize the pool using one of the `Pool*` base classes.
 3. **Usage**
    - Call `ActivatePooledObject(Vector3 position)` to retrieve an object from the pool.
    - Object will be positioned, activated, and ready for use.